GrottoPress/jentil/README.md

 1. Add `Template: jentil` to your theme's `style.css` headers.
 1. Run `composer remove grottopress/jentil` to remove Jentil from your theme's dependencies.
 1. Swicth to `wp-content/themes` directory: `cd ../`
-1. Install Jentil as (parent) theme: `composer create-project grottopress/jentil jentil dev-dev`
+1. Install Jentil as (parent) theme: `composer create-project grottopress/jentil jentil`
 1. Switch to your own theme's directory: `cd your-theme-slug-here`
 1. Activate your own theme (not Jentil), if not already active.